4n4ru/CI-PP4-Meal-Planner/README.md

 - Press Enter to create your local clone.

 ## Credits
 ### Media
 - background image: <a href='https://www.freepik.com/psd/food'>Food psd created by freepik - www.freepik.com</a>

 ### Code
+-  code for prepopulating the formsets when editing meal plans was inspired by this https://stackoverflow.com/a/15853036

 ## Acknowledgments
 I would like to take the opportunity to thank: